 Capone and Noreaga—who are better known as CNN—embodied New York’s thriving rap style with their brash lyrics and dark, gritty loops in production.
 A well-known fact about The War Report is Nore recorded the majority of it because Capone was sent to jail on a short bid.
 Still, Capone’s absence was largely unnoticed, and the album ended up becoming a stellar debut.

 For guest appearances, CNN grabbed Tragedy Khafafi (who appears on 9 songs), Mobb Deep, and Busta Rhymes.
 Overall, the album is aggressive and hard-hitting, with each of their contributors offering a similar aesthetic.
 Tracks such as “T.O.N.Y.
 (Top Of New York)” and “L.A.
 L.A.” are revered classics, while the rest of the album was a statement that put CNN on the map.

-The War Report reached No. 21 On the Billboard 200 and No. 4 in The R&B/Hip-Hop Albums when it was released.
-The success motivated the group to make a sequel titled The War Report 2: Report The War in 2000.
-However, the original stands as CNN at their best.
+The War Report reached number 21 on the Billboard 200 and number 4 on the R&B/Hip-Hop Albums when it was released.
+This success motivated the group to make a sequel titled The War Report 2: Report The War in 2000.
+However, the original stands as CNN as their best.